Video Game: Sonic Labyrinth

 - Multiple Endings:

 - Ending 1: You've cleared the game, "BUT IT IS NOT PERFECT!"
-Even though Sonic looks like he can run normally again, the game implies that you missed something in Stage 2-3.
+Even though Sonic looks like he can run normally again, the game implies that you missed something in Zone 2-3.

 - Ending 2: You've finished the game and got through the secret level.
 "IT IS PERFECT!
 WONDERFUL!"
 The ending is pretty much the same, but you get the Level Select code and no "TRY AGAIN" message.